jeertmans/jinglebox/README.md

 ## How to use

-This software requires `Python>3.8` and to be on a Linux distro (at least for reducing the volume of, e.g., Spotify).
-You will also need to clone or copy this repository, and install Poetry.
+This software requires `Python>=3.9` and to be on a Linux distro (at least for reducing the volume of, e.g., Spotify).
+You will also need to clone or copy this repository, and install the project with `pip install .`.

-You can install this package and its dependencies with: `poetry install`.

-And you can run the GUI with: `poetry run python -m jinglebox`.
+Then, you can run the GUI with: `jinglebox`.

 ## Help